Business KS4 & KS5

 As well as learning about the business environment in the UK, we hope to instil a curiosity and passion in our students that is much bigger than their current scope of understanding.
 We believe that knowledge of the wider world is fundamental in becoming an informed citizen.
 Therefore, students learn about international trade and ethics and exploitation across the globe through the ‘International Business’ and ‘Corporate Social Responsibility’ units.
-Our curriculum has been altered to include a unit where students can work with others, be innovative and develop their teamwork and persuasive skills through ‘Pitching a New Business’.
 Students also have transformational experiences with employers and key business partners, such as Capgemini, Salesforce and McKinsey and Co.
 Exposing students to experiences like this allows them to develop their soft skills and build confidence to prepare them for success after KSA.
 These businesses play a significant role in our curriculum by working with us to plan workshops that are complementary to our curriculum and the benefit that the students gain is immeasurable.
 All of the above provides the breadth and depth required to ensure students are successful after KSA and confident enough to follow their ambitious future plans.

 2. Implementation: how do we teach what we teach?

-The KS4 curriculum is currently being redeveloped by the HoD, informed by research from the Learning Scientists and reading about the curriculum at other schools.
-Best practice has been identified and is beginning to be implemented in Year 11, but this is not yet consistent across the key stage due to the inexperience of teachers.
+The KS4 curriculum has been redeveloped, informed by research from the Learning Scientists and reading about the curriculum at other schools.
+Best practice has been identified and is beginning to be implemented in Year 11.
 Best practice following the following processes.
 All students are provided with a knowledge organiser for each unit and a toolkit for accessing each question type.
 Each lesson is designed on a double-sided page which is shown under a visualiser.
 Lessons always start with a quick Do Now quiz which provides an opportunity for students to retrieve knowledge from previous lessons.
 New content is introduced through collaborative reading.
 The teacher utilises their intellectual preparation to pause at specific points where they annotate the text, use dual coding or question the students.
 Comprehension questions then allow the teacher to check for understanding before applying the knowledge to a real-life scenario or business case study, where students utilise their skills.
 All lessons finish with an Exit Ticket, often in the form of an exam question, which allows the teacher to assess whether the learning objective has been met.
 Shared resources help to ensure that all students have a similar experience of studying GCSE Business and members of the department focus more on intellectual preparation.

 Throughout our curriculum, all students are expected to work towards the same challenging learning objective.
 We recognise that students will need scaffolding to reach this and we are embedding the use of model answers, live modelling and live feedback to ensure all students are supported but challenged.
-There is a bigger emphasis this year on more deliberate practice and then independent practice to allow students time to practice and embed what they have learnt.
+We are working towards more deliberate practice and then independent practice to allow students time to practice and embed what they have learnt.

 Homework is another department priority this year.
 In KS4 and the exam units in KS5 it follows a similar process where students review and consolidate their learning from the week, self-quiz on key subject specific vocabulary and then contextualise this using a case study or application questions.
 Understanding and using key vocabulary is so important, as is teaching students to revise effectively and independently.
 The homework tasks are designed to be accessible to all students and provides opportunities for them to embed key knowledge and practice important skills.